-This post is about the different ways to use NPS scores to propel a SaaS company’s growth.
+This post discusses how to use NPS scores to propel a company’s growth.

-But before we get to that, I need to explain why I decided we must tackle this issue.
+But before we get to that, I think I need to explain why I decided that we must tackle the issue.

-NPS has become a standard – and also a bit of buzzword – among SaaS brands.
+You see, NPS has become a standard – but also, a bit of buzzword – among SaaS brands.
 Almost everyone in SaaS has tried (or thinks of trying) to run a net promoter score survey.

 The problem?
 Well, based on my many interactions with SaaS founders, marketers, and growth people, I’ve noticed that only a few have realized what they could actually use those NPS scores for.